gungun-ikhar28/demo-delta/README.md

 # demo-delta
-this is delta demo file for learning
+this is delta demo file for learning git and github.